and ocean governance:

 Australian experiences.
 Commercial and recreational fisheries are

 The thesis was subsequently published as a book under the title "Overfishing under regulation"; see http://www.onlyoneplanet.com/marineFlyerVDM.pdf.
-The main problem with the book is that it reduced the original A4 format to A5, making the font very small.
+The main problem with the book is that it reduced the original A4 format to A5, making the font very small, almost unreadable.

-Please contact me by email (or write to me at PO Box 106 Hampton Victoria 3188 Australia) if you would like a copy of my Endnote reference file.
+Please contact me by email if you would like a copy of my Endnote reference file.